High CPU load, low troughput - VMware ESXi (vSphere 5.0)

 Is it really supposed to be this hard to run a pfSense-installation in VMware?

-#1 Updated by Robin Friberg about 7 years ago
+#1 Updated by Robin Friberg over 7 years ago

 Forgot to specify some stuff:

 I got two installations, one in prod and one in test.

 The one in test was the one i tried without ever having installed Open-VM-Tools, to transfer data between two computers on different LANs.